 The PS4 includes a utility called Rebuild Database that optimizes all the data on your drive.
 It’s essentially like defragmenting your computer.
 If you’ve had your PS4 long enough to build up significant dust, chances are it could benefit from this operation too.

-To access it, shut down your PS4 (not Rest Mode).
+To access it, shut down your PS4 (fully, so it’s not in Rest Mode).
 Once it’s off, press and hold the Power button on the front of the console (the top button).
 You’ll hear one beep right away; continue holding it until you hear a second beep.
 This boots the PS4 into Safe Mode.

 Connect your controller to the PS4 with a micro-USB cable, then press the PlayStation button to sync it.
-Select the Rebuild Database option and confirm it.
-Your PS4 will then perform the operation.
+Select the Rebuild Database option and confirm the operation.
+Your PS4 will then perform the process.

 The system says this could take some time depending on how much data you have.
-However, it didn’t take more than 15 minutes or so for me, and I have nearly 2TB of data on my hard drive.
+However, it didn’t take more than 15 minutes or so for me with nearly 2TB of data on my hard drive.
 Once it completes, you’ll be back at your home screen.